hashirahmad/netlify-react-public/README.md

  4. etc . . .

 ## 22-02-2020
-1. Added google analytics to site
+1. Added google analytics to site.
+2. Changed Work Diary's pdf `Drive`'s link so it is embded.

 ## 21-02-2020
 1. Added `InAppBrowser` component.